January 2010 North American winter storms: Elsewhere

 In Arizona, the storms dropped a maximum total of 50.7 in of snow at Flagstaff.
 In Yavapai County, floodwaters swept a child to his death.
 Near Wikieup, the Big Sandy River crested at 17.9 ft, breaking the previous record of 16.4 ft previously set in Match 1978.

 The sixth storm brought snow across the Great Plains, and even as far east as parts of both Pennsylvania and New Jersey.

 Overall, the storms killed at least 10 people across the United States, and caused more than $66.879 million in damages, including $3.2 million in agricultural losses.

-Tornadoes
+Confirmed tornadoes

 The storm systems triggered an outbreak of weak tornadoes between Santa Barbara and San Diego Counties in Southern California on January 19, which continued into January 21.
 EF1 damage was reported in the Huntington Beach harbor area in Orange County, and in Santa Barbara County, a local radio station reported that a sheriff's deputy had sighted a possible tornado, with roof damage near the Ocean Meadow Golf Course.
 A third tornado was reported by the public in Orange County, with cars overturned on the Pacific Coast Highway and roof damage in the area.
 Additional tornadoes and waterspouts were reported from another storm system on January 21, with damage reported in Blythe, California and Santa Barbara, California.
 Overall, six tornadoes were confirmed, which caused at least $3.52 million in damage.